cis198-2016s/slides/00/content.md

 ```

 - `foo` is a function that takes three parameters:
-    - `x` which is of type `T`
+    - `x` of type `T`,
-    - `y` which is of type `U`
+    - `y` of type `U`,
-    - `z` which is of type `V`
+    - `z` of type `V`,
-    - It then returns a `T`.
+    - then returns a `T`.

 - Must explicitly define the types of function arguments and return value.
-    - The compiler is actually smart enough to figure this out for you, but Rust's designers decided it was
+    - The compiler is actually smart enough to figure this out for you, but
-      better practice to force explicit function typing.
+      Rust's designers decided it was better practice to force explicit function
+      typing.

+---
+### Functions ###

 - The final expression in a function is its return value.
     - Use `return` for _early_ returns from a function.

----
-### Functions ###
 ```rust
 fn square(n: i32) -> i32 {
     n * n